 How To Save The Tour de France

-I propose a radical solution: not more dope testing, but less testing, is the answer.
-Now, before you write me off as a complete crank, consider this: the human body has a physical limit.
-By which I mean the professionally trained, but undoped and unmanipulated, human body.
-And consider further that we have probably already reached it.
+A radical solution: not more dope testing, but less testing, is the answer.
+Now, before you write me off as a crank, consider this: the human body has a physical limit.
+By which I mean, the professionally trained, but undoped and unmanipulated, human body.
+Consider further that we have probably already reached the limit.
 The sad truth is, we missed it when it happened because somebody rigged the game.
 Not ever-more invasive testing, but simple acceptance of human limits, is the clue to the solution to the problem of doping in sports.

 Benchmarks.
-What I propose is this.
-Before the Tour is run, let two teams run a Pre-Tour de France.
-Exactly the same stages in the same order.
-They shall be Team A and Team B and they shall compete against each other.
+What I propose is this: before the TdF is run, let three teams run a Pre-Tour de France: the same stages in the same order.
+They shall be Teams A, B, and C and they shall compete against each other.
 They shall be professionally coached and trained and consist of a mix of internationally recognized riders and promising new-comers.
 They shall be transparent: by which I mean, it shall be known what they ingest and what they excrete, down to the last molecule.
 They shall be squeeky clean: no drugs of any kind whatsoever.
 Not even aspirin if they have headache.
-These two teams shall run the Pre-Tour a week or two before the real Tour, and they shall set a benchmark for each stage.
-Thus, we shall know what a professionally trained, but undoped and unmanipulated, human body is really capable of.
+These teams shall run the Pre-Tour a week or two before the real Tour, and they shall set a benchmark for each stage.
+Thus, we shall know what a professionally trained, but perfectly undoped and unmanipulated, human body is really capable of.

 The Tour.
 Then the Tour is run.
 Any rider or team which turns in a stage-time equal to or worse than the benchmark shall be deemed legitimate.
 Any rider or team which turns in a single stage-time up to 5% better than the benchmark, shall be deemed legitimate.
 However, any rider or team which turns in a stage-time faster than 5% better than the benchmark, or rider or team which turns in any three stage-times faster than the benchmark (however tiny the percent), shall face a mandatory and exclusive choice: either

-1) accept the benchmark time for the stage(s) in question, or
+1) accept the peloton time for the stage(s) in question, or

 2) submit to dope tests, or